 CAMRA Ipswich & East Suffolk branch.

 Market Place, IP13 9AP

-Well appointed 13th century coaching inn on market square with small separate drinking bar to RH side building.
-Some 16th century wattle and daub is displayed on bar wall.
+A well appointed 13th century coaching inn on the market square, with small separate drinking bar to the right-hand side of the building.
+Some 16th century wattle and daub is displayed on the bar wall.

 Lunchtime meals (not just snacks)

 Bus stop nearby (see public transport tab for details)

 Quiet pub - no electronic games, piped music or jukebox

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)